 You are here: NTLawHbk » NTLawHandbook » ChildWelfare

-Well-being of children
+Wellbeing of children

 Contributed by JaquiePalavra and MauriceSgarbossa and current to 1 May 2016

-protecting them from harm and exploitation; and
+1. to protect them from harm and exploitation;

-It sets up a system for the investigation of child abuse and the care of children who are in need of care and protection.
-The CaPoCA gives the Minister for Territory Families a range of duties and responsibilities.
-In reality, these duties and responsibilities are carried out by the staff employed by the Territory Families (see Contact points ).
-It is the responsibility of the Territory Government to promote and safeguard the wellbeing of children and supporting families in meeting their obligations towards them.[s.7].
-A child is defined in the CaPoCA as a person under the age of 18 years.
+The CPC Act gives the Minister for Children and Families, and the Chief Executive Officer of the Department of Children and Families (CEO), a range of duties and responsibilities.
+In practice, these duties and responsibilities are carried out by the staff employed by the Department of Children and Families (see Contact points ).
+It is the responsibility of the Northern Territory Government to promote and safeguard the wellbeing of children, and to support families in meeting their obligations towards children (CPC Act, s 7).
+A child is defined in section 13 of the CPC Act as a person under the age of 18 years, or who is apparently under the age of 18 years if their age cannot be proved.

 Children in need of care and protection